List of Inuyasha characters: Ginta

-Ginta (銀太) is a wolf demon from the Eastern Wolf Demon Tribe that always follows Koga around, alongside Hakkaku.
+Ginta (銀太) is a wolf demon from the Eastern Wolf Demon Tribe who consistently accompanies Koga alongside Hakkaku, serving as the second in command.
 They both deeply worry about Koga and Kagome since she is almost always in trouble with Inuyasha around.

 Hakkaku

 Hakkaku (白角) is a wolf demon from the Eastern Wolf Demon Tribe that always follows Koga around, alongside Ginta.
 They both deeply worry about Koga and Kagome since she is almost always in trouble with Inuyasha around.

 Ayame

 Ayame (菖蒲) is a red-haired wolf demon that appears only in the anime.
 She is the granddaughter of the Northern Wolf Demon Tribe's leader.
 Koga once saved her from the Birds of Paradise and promised to marry her when she got older.
 In the epilogue of the anime, Ayame finally married Koga.

 Mushin

-Mushin (夢心) is an elderly Buddhist monk who raised Miroku after his father was consumed by the Wind Tunnel curse.
+Mushin (夢心) is an elderly Buddhist monk who raised Miroku after the Wind Tunnel curse consumes his father.
 Despite being a lazy drunk who taught Miroku many of his bad lecherous habits, he cares for the young monk and is a father figure to him.
 In his first appearance, he was possessed by a demon worm charmer hired by Naraku to kill Miroku, but was saved by Inuyasha.
 Mushin is not seen in the manga again after this, but is given a slightly larger role in the anime.